 - Open Chrome DevTools by pressing Command+Option+J (Mac) or Control+Shift+J (Windows, Linux, Chrome OS)

-- Go to Network tab, as shown on a screenshot below
+- Go to the Network tab, as shown on a screenshot below

 - Enable “XHR” filter (1), clear console (2), start the export (3), select “enqueueTask” (4)